 Please note that the focus of my research is on client experience and does not seek to identify practitioners.

-If you have any questions or would like to be sent an electronic or hard copy of the flyer, please contact me via 0208 579 2505, or directly by email at firstname.lastname@example.org.
+If you have any questions or would like to be sent an electronic or hard copy of the flyer, please contact me by phone 01637 830111 or by email@example.com.